Visit our new website. We'd appreciate your feedback!

 The Tin at the Coal Vaults is also known for hosting both international and home-grown talent.
 Based in the creative hub of Coventry’s canal basin, this stylish venue started life as an 18th century coal storage building, giving its programme of music and creative events an atmospheric and authentic backdrop.

 Coventry’s architecture also has a story to tell, as much of the city was rebuilt following the Second World War.
 One notable transformation is Coventry Cathedral, voted one of Britain’s most popular 20th century buildings in a poll by English Heritage and Channel 4, which rubs shoulders with the original gothic ruins from the 14th century.
 Home to a show-stopping 25-metre stained glass window, the interior is flooded with brightly coloured light, giving the modern space an ethereal feel.
-Once the venue re-opens, future visitors can climb 180 steps up to the top of the cathedral tower for sweeping views across the city.
+Once the venue re-opens, you can climb 180 steps up to the top of the cathedral tower for sweeping views across the city.

-Staying in Coventry’s stunning Cathedral Quarter, history buffs can imagine roaming St Mary’s Guildhall, one of the finest medieval buildings of its kind in England.
+Staying in Coventry’s stunning Cathedral Quarter, you can imagine roaming St Mary’s Guildhall, one of the finest medieval buildings of its kind in England.
 Having stood proudly for almost 700 years, it once acted as a jail for Mary Queen of Scots and provided inspiration for novelist George Eliot.
 The grand building is complete with stone carvings, wooden ceiling and a 30-foot religious tapestry dating back to the 1500s.
 Although it is currently undergoing a transformative restoration project, St Mary’s is due to partially reopen in spring 2021 and to fully reopen in December 2021, when it will unveil a new visitor experience.

-Motor enthusiasts should also make note of Coventry’s Transport Museum, which houses the world’s largest publicly owned collection of British road vehicles and record-breaking fast cars.
+If you’re a motor enthusiast, don’t forget Coventry’s Transport Museum, which houses the world’s largest publicly owned collection of British road vehicles and record-breaking fast cars.

 A stroll along Canal Basin will also provide a glimpse into Coventry’s industrial past.
 Once a buzzing centre for the coal industry, it is now laden with colourful narrowboats, rejuvenated warehouses full of quirky crafts and an art trail.

 Restrictions on travel to and around Britain are in place due to Covid-19.
-Visitors are encouraged to always check individual attraction websites for the latest information, as events and details are subject to change
+You are encouraged to always check individual attraction websites for the latest information, as events and details are subject to change